argimenes/speedy-ts-reactive/docs/architecture/PERSISTENCE_AND_HISTORY.md

   R -->|optional durable projection| H[versioned HistoryDocumentEnvelope]
 ```

-`PersistenceService.saveDocument` snapshots the current repository revision, calls `editor.encodeDocument()`, adds file metadata, and sends it to `/api/saveDocumentJson`.
+`PersistenceService.saveDocument` records the current revision and first offers the save to `BlockHistorySession.savePersistent`.
+When that path is unavailable it calls `editor.encodeDocument()`, adds file metadata, and sends ordinary JSON to `/api/saveDocumentJson`.
 Load validates the response and constructs a new `ReactiveEditor`, which decodes it.
 Workspace save/load has a versioned manifest and resolves referenced Document resources separately.

 An explicit extended normalized format exists in [`extended-codec.ts`](../../src/block-tree/extended-codec.ts), but it is a separate endpoint/format.
 Do not make an ordinary extension depend on it.